diogoftp/incomm-back/README.md

 Password: 123abc
 ```

+The transactions history has two tabs: internal and external.
+Internal refers to the data stored in the local MongoDB database.
+External refers to data fetched by this API from another API (provided in the specifications of this project).

 ## Design decisions
 * The project was created using [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Flask-RESTX](https://flask-restx.readthedocs.io/en/latest/) for swagger documentation.
 * [JWT](https://jwt.io/) was chosen as authentication because it is a modern and widely used solution.